-While there is truth to that statement, it’s not encouraging if you have no money.
+While there is truth to that statement, it’s not encouraging if you’re broke AF.

 You may not have a large chunk of money to invest into a side hustle right now.
-Or you may have a large chunk of money that you just don’t WANT to invest into a side hustle right now.
+Or you may have a large chunk of money that you just don’t want to pour into a side hustle right now.

-Here’s the good news I came to share with you today: There are plenty of opportunities out there that don’t require you to drop a dime.
+Today, I bring you good tidings: There are plenty of opportunities out there that don’t require you to drop a dime.

-You can literally get started today with no money in your pocket.
+You can literally get started with a side hustle today with no money in your pocket.

 Here’s a list of side hustles that don’t require any startup capital at all!

 12 Ways to start a side hustle with no money